 If connecting your Twilio account for the first time, a new window will open prompting you to enter your Account SID and Auth Token from your Twilio account and confirm Zapier can access your account.
-To get this values, login to Twilio, and Go to your Home Menu, sub-menu Dashboard.
+To get this values, login to Twilio, and go to your Home Menu and then sub-menu Dashboard.

 You’ll see your Twilio account available to select now.
 Go ahead and press the Test button to confirm the connection to your Twilio account.

 Clicking the pencil icon next to your account’s name will allow you to rename the account.
 This can be helpful if you need to connect more than one Twilio account to your Zapier account.